Veterans small business insurance and resources

 Workers’ compensation insurance is required in most states for any business with employees and is often required for sole proprietors in riskier professions, such as roofing.

-It covers the medical costs and lost wages for work-related injuries and illnesses, which are unlikely to be covered by regular health insurance.
+It covers medical costs and disability benefits from work-related injuries and illnesses, which are unlikely to be covered by regular health insurance.

 Cyber insurance

-Cyber insurance covers the high costs of data breaches and malicious software attacks.
+Cyber insurance, also called cybersecurity insurance, covers the high costs of data breaches and malicious software attacks.
 It can help cover expenses such as customer notification, credit monitoring, legal fees, and fines.

 Commercial auto insurance